russelltsherman/k8s-elasticsearch-cluster/README.md

 ### Access the service

 *Don't forget* that services in Kubernetes are only acessible from containers in the cluster.
-For different behavior one should [configure the creation of an external load-balancer](http://kubernetes.io/v1.1/docs/user-guide/services.html#type-loadbalancer).
-While it's supported within this example service descriptor, its usage is out of scope of this document, for now.
+For different behavior one should [configure the creation of an external load-balancer](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer) or use an ingress as currently included in the project.

 *Note:* if you are using one of the cloud providers which support external load balancers, setting the type field to "LoadBalancer" will provision a load balancer for your Service.
-You can uncomment the field in [es-svc.yaml](https://github.com/pires/kubernetes-elasticsearch-cluster/blob/master/es-svc.yaml).
+You can uncomment the field in `es-svc.yaml`.
 ```
 $ kubectl get svc elasticsearch
 NAME            TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)    AGE